Eastern Shore Faculty Academy and Mentorship Initiative

 ES-FAMI is a 30 contact-hour program beginning with a face-to-face introductory session followed by two-weeks of intensive online instruction.
 Simulation sessions that depict common, “real-life” clinical teaching encounters are scheduled in weeks 3/4.
 Group and individual mentoring activities are arranged thereafter.
 Attendees receive a generous stipend for completion of all Academy activities and are expected to teach at least one clinical section per year for a two year period as needed by the partner schools.
 The Academy maintains an electronic database of graduates that is available for use by partner schools when seeking clinical instructors.
 The database is updated semi-annually and contains contact information, educational preparation, clinical expertise and previous teaching experience.

-The ES-FAMI program was recognized at the July 2015 Sigma Theta Tau International Research Congress as one of three finalists for the Excellence in Academic Research Award.
+ESFAMI has presented regionally, nationally, and internationally, been published, and was also recognized at the 2015 Sigma Theta Tau International Research Congress as one of three finalist for the Excellence in Academic Research Award.

 What Academy Participants Will Learn